TianhaoZhang332/TianhaoZhang332/README.md

 ## Hi there 👋
+**Nice to meet you**
+I hope to learn some computer skills from github, so I am writing a README file.

 <!--
 **TianhaoZhang332/TianhaoZhang332** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.